Tuesday night, the Inglewood City Council voted unanimously to approve an NFL stadium project, clearing the way for a return to LA for the NFL.

 The NFL stadium is part of a $2 billion plan that calls for office space retail shopping and housing for residents to move into.
 This is all done with having Stan Kroenke, the St. Louis Rams owner, on aboard as a partner in all of this.

 Construction for this is to start later this year.
 Some reports have the shovel going into the ground no later than December of this year, which would put it on a timetable to have the stadium complete come the start of the 2018 season.

 This would mean that if a team does relocate to Los Angeles, it will have to play its first two seasons somewhere else during the interim.
-That place looks like it will be the Rose Bowl, since it has just gone through a major renovation, which has made it an even more suitable stadium to handle an NFL team if that time does indeed come to pass.
+That place looks like it will be the Rose Bowl, since it has just gone through a major renovation, like reinstalling tiles for the bathroom, which has made it an even more suitable stadium to handle an NFL team if that time does indeed come to pass.

 This major step forward does have validity to it over other moments in the past where an NFL stadium was proposed for the city of angels and was on track until it hit a snafu of some sort that lead to its demise.
 This Inglewood project is much different in that the first city council approved it 5-0 in a vote and second it took the step to adopt the redevelopment plan without putting it to a public vote.

 That enables this project to hit the ground running, with being able to avoid having to go through a lengthy wait for a vote by the citizens and also skip the timely and costly step of going through an environmental review, which can take months, even years in some cases to finish out in California.

 The fact that this redevelopment plan will not cost the citizens of the city any tax dollars or new taxes is a major plus to being able to have it be pushed through so quickly.
 This also helps build their lead on the competing NFL stadium plan in Carson which looks to add as much as two teams, currently the Chargers and Raiders, to its location as soon as possible.